sleekmason/Lilidog/README.md

 - Picom Composite Manager with transparency enabled.
 There is also a config file for compton should you choose to install it. <br/>
 Look in the configuration menu to access ~/.config/picom.conf (Sid is still using Compton until updated!)

+- Live USB Maker  The folks at antiX/MX made a great little utility for making Live USB's.
+Check it out!

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.

 - Feh sets the wallpaper.
 More wallpapers are located in ~/Pictures/wallpapers.
 Right-Click in Thunar to change the wallpaper.